yyx990803/zoomerang/README.md

 - CSS Transform required. (basically, IE10+)
 - Works best on fixed size elements such as `display: block`, `display: inline-block` and `img` elements.
 - Avoid using it on long inline text that has natural line wraps.
+- When used on mobile, it's best to avoid auto font size adjustments (e.g. set scale fixed to 1).

 ## API Reference